mgoldenbe/search-framework/mainpage.md

 ## Events {#s-events}
 Each algorithm implementation can define event classes.
-An event object describes something that happened during the algorithm's execution, such as node selection, node generation etc. The event classes must inherit (possibly indirectly) from \ref Events::Base.
+An event object describes something that happened during the algorithm's execution, such as node selection, node generation etc. The event classes must inherit (possibly indirectly) from \ref slb::core::ui::EventBase.
 This enables storing the events in the log, analyzing the log in the textual mode and visualizing algorithm's execution.
 See the [video demo](https://youtu.be/QUBkkErdnFM) for some examples of these capabilities.

-To make sure that no logging-related run-time overhead is incurred in production runs, we provide the \ref log function.
+To make sure that no logging-related run-time overhead is incurred in production runs, we provide the \ref slb::core::ui::log function.
 This function employs *tag dispatch* to choose one of two behaviors *at compile time* based on the compile-time configuration:
 - Do nothing.
 - Construct an event based on the function arguments and add that event into the log.
-Please refer to \ref Astar::run to see how events are logged in the existing code.
+Please refer to \ref slb::ext::algorithm::Astar::run to see how events are logged in the existing code.

 <!-- Each event defines a visualization effect.
 It is convenient to derive the events from pre-made bases, which correspond to different kinds of visualization effects.
 The existing bases are defined in \ref event_types.h and the existing events are defined in \ref events.h. -->

 ## Managed search nodes {#s-nodes}
 *Managed search nodes* are yet another convenience that was achieved through the use of macros.
-A managed search node inherits from \ref ManagedNode and declares its data members using the \c REFLECTABLE macro.
+A managed search node inherits from \ref slb::core::sb::ManagedNode and declares its data members using the \c REFLECTABLE macro.
 Such managed nodes are endowed with [reflection capabilities](http://stackoverflow.com/a/11744832/2725810), which the framework uses to define universal output operators.
 Please refer to \ref node_kinds.h for examples of defining managed search nodes.

 <!-- In particular, this alleviates the need to define an output operator for that node.
 In addition, the framework is capable to compare the contents of two managed node and produce a string that summarizes the differences.
 These reflection capabilities come very handy for the textual log analysis tool. -->